brunoluiz/brunoluiz.github.io/content/blog/2020/sep/getting-good-code-reviews/index.md

 ![Is this idiomatic code?](idiomatic-screenshot.png)

-Of course, these are suggestions and not all pull requests need discussions.

 # Drafts might help in big teams

 Sometimes, people get stuck in some part, and that is where asking your mates might be a good call.
 Push, open a pull request, label as "WIP" and send it to some people... right?

 The problem with this approach is that, in big teams, many code owners might be associated with this project.
 Usually, members are automatically notified on pull requests, and some people might not like the noise (e-mails, Github bots and so on).

-Most services have the concept of "draft pull request", which do not automatically request reviews from the code owners.
+Most services have the concept of "draft pull request" ([Github](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request), [Gitlab](https://docs.gitlab.com/ee/user/project/merge_requests/work_in_progress_merge_requests.html)), which do not automatically request reviews from the code owners.
 For work in progress pull requests, this is quite helpful and highly recommended.

 ![Is this idiomatic code?](draft-screenshot.png)